CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

                 }
         ```

-    - **GetAttachmentsPath** – this method will return attachments path base on SAP configuration.
-We will need this path as the source of our attachment and this is the path where the AppEngine Attachments controller will upload attachments.
+    - **GetAttachmentsPath** – This method will return the attachment path based on the SAP configuration.
+We will need this path as the source for our attachment, and it will also be the location where the AppEngine Attachments controller will upload the attachments.

         ```chsarp
         public string GetAttachmentsPath()